 Whether its buying or leasing a car, at times the options can get confusing.
-Here at Kingston Acura we want to help you make the right decision to fit your budget, lifestyle and everyday vehicle needs.
-Our team hope you find the following information useful when thinking about buying or leasing a new Acura from us!
+Here at Kingston Honda we want to help you make the right decision to fit your budget, lifestyle and everyday vehicle needs.
+Our team hope you find the following information useful when thinking about buying or leasing a new Honda from us!
 When you buy a new or used car you are responsible for the entire cost of the vehicle.
 When you lease a new car, you only pay for a portion of the vehicle’s total cost, which is the part you use during the time you are driving it.

 WHO OWNS IT